Garry Williams (gridiron football)

-Garry Williams (born August 20, 1986) is a former American football offensive tackle.
-He previously played for the Carolina Panthers, who signed him as an undrafted free agent in 2009.
+Garry Williams (born August 20, 1986) is an American former professional football player who was an offensive tackle for the Carolina Panthers of the National Football League (NFL).
 He attended the University of Kentucky, where he played college football for the Wildcats while studying community communications and leadership development.

-Williams dealt with repeated injuries while playing for the Carolina Panthers.
+Williams signed the Panthers as an undrafted free agent in 2009.
+He dealt with repeated injuries while playing for the Panthers.
 His injuries prevented him from being a consistent starter despite multiple opportunities.
 In 2012, Williams played a complete season and contributed to a team record 29 first downs in a single game.

-High school career
+Early life

 Williams played high school football at Seneca High School MCA for the Red Hawks, where he started at the defensive tackle position as a freshman before switching to offensive tackle.
 The Red Hawks competed in the playoffs each year that Williams played.
 In his senior year, he was named a 2003 first-team all-state player by the Associated Press and the Courier-Journal after leading his team to a 10–2 record and the second round of state playoffs.
 The Red Hawks were also ranked first in the state for the first time in school history that season.
 Williams also played track and field at Seneca, and he was ranked second in the state at shot put in 2003.